dwp/dataworks-kafka-reconciliation-infrastructure/README.md

 1. The batch job `batch_corporate_storage_coalescer` is started via Cloudwatch Rules located [here](https://github.com/dwp/dataworks-aws-ingest-consumers/blob/master/batch_coalescer_trigger_events.tf), which run in the early hours of the morning.
    A detailed explanation of the tasks activity can be found on the [dataworks-corporate-storage-coalescence readme](https://github.com/dwp/dataworks-corporate-storage-coalescence)
-1. Alternatively the manual way to trigger the `batch_corporate_storage_coalescer` is via the ConcourseCI Pipeline `corporate-storage-coalescer`.
+1. Alternatively the manual way to trigger the `batch_corporate_storage_coalescer` is via the ConcourseCI Pipeline [`corporate-storage-coalescer`](https://ci.dataworks.dwp.gov.uk/teams/utility/pipelines/corporate-storage-coalescer)
 1. Status updates for the `batch_corporate_storage_coalescer` & `batch_corporate_storage_coalescer` batch jobs invoke the `glue_launcher` lambda via a Cloudwatch event rule of the same name.
+View [`dataworks-aws-glue-launcher`](https://github.com/dwp/dataworks-aws-glue-launcher) repo for further details.
 1. Upon ETL Glue job completion, the `manifest_glue_job_completed` Cloudwatch rule will fire.
 This rule will send an SNS message to `kafka_reconciliation` SNS topic.
 1. The receipt of the SNS topic `kafka_reconciliation` is the `athena_reconciliation_launcher` lambda.
+View [`dataworks-athena-reconciliation-launcher`](https://github.com/dwp/dataworks-athena-reconciliation-launcher) repo for further details.
 This lambda will launch the `kafka-reconciliation` batch job.
-1. The `kafka-reconciliation` batch job will run Athena queries - comparing data.
-Once finished, the batch job outputs results to S3 location `business-data/manifest/query-output_streaming_main_incremental/results/`
+1. The `kafka-reconciliation` batch job will run Athena queries - comparing the data.
+View [`docker-kafka-reconciliation`](https://github.com/dwp/docker-kafka-reconciliation) repo for further details.
+Once the batch job finishes, it outputs results to S3 location `business-data/manifest/query-output_streaming_main_incremental/results/`
-1. On the presence of objects in the S3 prefix `business-data/manifest/query-output_streaming_main_incremental/results/`, the `kafka_reconciliation_results_verifier` lambda is invoked by an S3 alert.
+1. On the presence of objects in the S3 location `manifest_bucket/business-data/manifest/query-output_streaming_main_incremental/results/`, the `kafka_reconciliation_results_verifier` lambda is invoked by an S3 alert.
 1. The `kafka_reconciliation_results_verifier` lambda reviews the items in the S3 location, and alerts via Slack the counts for total and missing exports.
+View the [`dataworks-kafka-reconciliation-results-verifier`](https://github.com/dwp/dataworks-kafka-reconciliation-results-verifier) repo for further details.
 1. The Slack alerts are sent to `#dataworks-aws-production-notifications` if successful or `#dataworks-aws-critical-alerts` if unsuccessful.

 ## What will it show?